-The Copper Room at Harrison Hot Springs Resort is a special-occasion dining room, with live music nightly.
+The Copper Room at Harrison Hot Springs Resort is a special-occasion dining room, with live music.
 The timeless atmosphere builds on the restaurant's long history as a resort nightspot.

 For a casual meal, try the Old Settler Pub alongside the Miami River or Morgan's at Harrison Beach Hotel.